timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Overview :material-cursor-default-click:"

             - At the ≈1:28:05 mark in this video, while serving as front IPR, Green #616 attempts to create a bridge between the front and rear blocker walls.
-            - A series of events happen nearly simultaneously which causes Green #616 to illegally destroy the pack:
+            - A series of events happen nearly simultaneously, which causes Green #616 to illegally destroy the pack:

-                - All on-track blockers are part of an established pack with clearly defined front and rear walls as Green #616 leaves the penalty box, legally enters the track, and skates in derby direction until they reach the front wall.
+                1. All on-track blockers are part of an established pack with clearly defined front and rear walls as Green #616 leaves the penalty box, legally enters the track, and skates in derby direction until they reach the front wall.

-                    - This action plus natural gameplay moves the pack from "all" to "front."
+                    - This action and natural gameplay move the pack from "all" to "front."

-                - At the rear wall, Blue #21 initiates a block that sends the Green Jammer OOB and skates in non-derby direction to recycle the Green Jammer.
+                2. At the rear wall, Blue #21 initiates a block that sends the Green Jammer OOB and skates in non-derby direction to recycle the Green Jammer.

                     - Blue #21 skates more than 10 feet from the nearest blocker.
-                - Blue #21 and continues skating in non-derby direction until they reach the edge of the rear engagement zone and receive an OOP warning from the rear IPR.
+                    - Blue #21 continues skating in non-derby direction until they reach the edge of the rear engagement zone and receive an OOP warning from the rear IPR.
                     - Blue #21 responds to the OOP warning by skating in derby direction and returning to the rear engagement zone.

-                - At the front wall Green #616 comes to a stop and begins skating in non-derby direction as Blue #21 returns to a position within 10 feet of rear wall.
+                3. At the front wall, Green #616 comes to a stop and begins skating in non-derby direction as Blue #21 returns to a position within 10 feet of the rear wall.

                     - The rear wall is still within the rear engagement zone and not part of the pack.

-                - Green #35 continues skating in non-derby direction until they are more than 10 feet from the rearmost blocker in the front wall and within within 10 feet of the foremost blocker in the rear wall.
+                4. Green #616 continues skating in non-derby direction until they are more than 10 feet from the front wall's rearmost blocker and within 10 feet of the foremost blocker in the rear wall.

-                    - This action created two equally-sized groups of blockers from both teams that are more than 10 feet from each other, commonly referred to as a "no-pack, split."
+                    - This action created two equally sized groups of blockers from both teams that were more than 10 feet apart, commonly referred to as a "no-pack, split."

         === "Outcome :material-cursor-default-click:"

             - Green #616 illegally destroyed the pack.
-            - Even though I've yet to issue a penalty to Green #616, as a penalized skater they are no longer part of pack definition so the pack immediately reforms at the front wall.
+            - Even though I've yet to issue a penalty to Green #616, as a penalized skater, they are no longer part of pack definition, so the pack immediately reforms at the front wall.
-            - I use the following verbal and visual cues in a sequentially and without delay:
+            - I use the following verbal and visual cues sequentially and without delay:
                 - "No-pack, split."
                 - "Pack is here."
                 - 1 x long whistle blast.